eoli3n/eoli3n.github.io/README.md

     # Store the last commit message from main branch
     last_message=$(git show -s --format=%s main)

+    # Each time gh-pages are pushed, as vendor directory is ignored and contains gems, it needs to be retriggered
+    bundle install

     # Build our Jekyll site
     bundle exec jekyll build